TSD Online Learning

 These classes are designed to run in an Online Curriculum format, engaging with students and instructors from all over the country for better training at home.
 We utilize video lesson assignments along with direct instructor feedback and group video chats to provide the best environment possible for critical skill improvement.
 Access to video recordings of lesson assignments from previous course sessions may be available for purchase.
 Please contact us at firstname.lastname@example.org for details.

-Weekly lesson plans will be released Wednesdays with live group video meetings on Sundays 7-9pm Eastern to check in on how things are going.
-Students will be expected to submit videos of their practice so feedback can be provided.
-Students will also need a space to move/practice and some sort of rapier simulator (a stick, preferably 38-42” in length, is fine).
-A roll of electrical tape will come in handy as well.
+Weekly lesson plans will be released Wednesdays with live group video meetings on Sunday 4-6pm Pacific to check in on how things are going.
+Students are encouraged to submit videos of their practice so feedback can be provided by the following Tuesday.

 As a first step for those wanting to become a martial arts instructor, or continuing education for experienced instructors, this course provides a repeatable and verifiable process for developing successful educational courses.
 Towards an introductory understanding of creating a multi-lesson course, it explores all necessary topics.
 Included are curriculum design, lesson & drill construction, effective content communication, along with construction & use of assessment tools to validate and quantify learning as it relates to lesson & course goals.
 Through structured lessons, attendees build a complete course curriculum and the tools necessary to both measure and validate student learning.

 This course focuses on developing the physical tools of teaching.
 Separate courses address classroom delivery, one-on-one delivery, and classroom management.